Sync Tools

 portuni_delete_file

-Section titled “portuni_delete_file”Delete a tracked file locally and on the remote.
+Section titled “portuni_delete_file”Delete a tracked file.
+Two modes.

 | Parameter | Type | Required | Description |